alexwlchan/alexwlchan.net/src/_drafts/how-i-read-non-fiction-books.md

   <figcaption>
     Left: <em>The Chinese Typewriter</em>, by Thomas Mullaney.
     Right: my notes on the same.
-    The handwriting is barely legible, but that&rsquo;s okay, because these notes don&rsquo;t last long.
+    The handwriting is barely readable, but that&rsquo;s okay, because I convert the notes into a more legible format pretty quickly.
   </figcaption>
 </figure>

-My initial notes are handwritten because it's flexible -- I can write sentences, or fragments, or sketch tiny diagrams.
+My initial notes are handwritten because it's flexible -- I can write sentences, or fragments, or even sketch tiny diagrams.
 It's a minimal interruption from looking at the book.
 I've tried using a variety of digital devices, but they've never worked as well.